lum-muu/lum.bio/DEVELOPMENT.md

 ## Questions?

-Check the [CONTRIBUTING.md](./CONTRIBUTING.md) or open a discussion on GitHub.
+Check the [CONTRIBUTING.md](./CONTRIBUTING.md) or open a discussion on GitLab.